 It’s certainly not safe to attempt reaching down to the heavy object with your knees straight before attempting to lift it.
 Once you push with your legs from a squatting position and the weight is lifted from the ground completely, your legs will get in a straight position.
-Don’t keep them too straight as the whole weight will be transferred onto the knees.
-Instead, always keep your knees slightly bend, just as they are when you’re stepping with your leg when walking.
+Don’t keep them too straight, as the whole weight will be transferred onto the knees.
+Instead, always keep your knees slightly bent, just as they are when you’re stepping with your leg when walking.

-When lifting a heavy object you have to squat first so you can grab it from the ground.
+When lifting a heavy object you have to squat first to grab it from the ground.
 You can’t actually squat properly without bending your knees.